alconley/spectrix/README.md

 # general Nuclear Analysis Tool (gNAT)

-The general Nuclear Analysis Tool (gNAT) is a comprehensive software designed for nuclear data analysis.
-It provides functionalities for histogramming, Gaussian fitting, and interactive data visualization of 1D and 2D histograms using crates: `egui`, `egui-tiles`, `egui_plot`, and `polars`
+The general Nuclear Analysis Tool (gNAT, pronounced /ɡnæt/, with a hard 'G' sound followed by 'nat) is a comprehensive software designed for nuclear data analysis.
+It provides functionalities for histogramming, Gaussian fitting, and interactive data visualization of 1D and 2D histograms using crates: `egui`, `egui-tiles`, `egui_plot`, and `polars`.

 ### Running locally